konstructs/konstructs.github.io/download.md

 # Client

-The game is early pre-alpha so there are no releases yet, these builds are build from the latest commit in the master branch.
+The orange builds are built from the latest commit in the master branch.
 There are usually tested and usable, but if you finds some problem please report them in the [issue tracker](https://github.com/konstructs/client/issues).

 ## Windows